Introduction

 * 2 * 3) floats for each stroke.

-In the case of the Balrog scene using this method our final buffer will have 406.782 floats.
+In the case of the Balrog scene, using this method, our final buffer will have 406,782 floats.

 Triangle strips

-In order to reduce the size of our BufferGeometry attributes, we could switch from triangle soup to triangle strips.
-Although using triangle strips in some situations could be challenging, using it when painting lines/ribbons is pretty straightforward: we just need to keep adding two new vertices at a time as the line grows.
+attributes, we can switch from a triangle soup to triangle strips.
+Although using triangle strips can be challenging in some situations, using them when painting lines/ribbons is pretty straightforward: we just need to keep adding two new vertices at a time as the line grows.

 - Triangle soup: